unitaryfund/mitiq/docs/source/guide/guide-zne.rst

 methods are supported too and they actually represent the most common choice.
 Non-adaptive factories are instances of :class:`.BatchedFactory` objects.
 Adaptive factories are instances of :class:`.AdaptiveFactory` objects.

-Specific classes derived from the abstract class :class:`.BaseFactory` represent different zero-noise extrapolation methods.
+Specific classes derived from the abstract class :class:`.Factory` represent different zero-noise extrapolation methods.
 All the built-in factories can be found in the module :py:mod:`mitiq.zne.inference` and are summarized in the following table.